 I like to give my face a quick wash at night before going to bed.
 Like most men, I don’t wear makeup, so there’s no need for a heavy cleanser.

-I simply rinse my face with a solution of cold water and baking soda.
+I simply rinse my face with a solution of lukewarm water and baking soda.
 That’s all there is to it.
 There’s no need to rinse (although you can), and it cleanses pore-deep.

 To make, add one teaspoon of baking soda to a pint or two of water.